-Another option is to invest new monies into the asset class that is beneath the target.
-That way the International stock index fund would grow in percentage with relation to the total portfolio until returning to the desired allocation.
+Another option is to invest new monies into the asset class that is below the target.
+In this case, it’s the International stock index fund.
+That way the International stock index fund would increase as a percent of the total portfolio until returning to the desired allocation.

 How Often to Rebalance?

 Once or twice a year is enough to rebalance.
 It’s unnecessary to undergo rebalancing more frequently.
 The reason for rebalancing is to buy low and sell high.
 The investments that have fallen in value are bought (buy low) and those that appreciated are sold (sell high).

 Personally, I check both my own portfolio and those that I manage several times per year, but rarely rebalance more than once per year.
 The research supports rebalancing once or twice a year to boost returns about 25%.